Are you looking to own your commercial property?

 - An average net income that does not exceed $5 million over the previous two years

-Once eligibility has been determined, you can begin looking into the real-world applications that this loan can have on your business, once approved.
-The term “small business” is quite a broad term, and thus, the SBA 504 must (and does) apply to an eclectic list of common needs that entrepreneurs struggle with when looking to expand their business and double down on future success by entering the world of commercial real estate.
+Once eligibility has been determined, you can begin looking into the real-world applications that this loan can have on your business.
+The term “small business” is quite a broad term.
+Therefore, the SBA 504 applies to an long list of common needs that entrepreneurs struggle with when looking to expand their business and enter the world of commercial real estate.
 Just a handful of the uses of the SBA 504 loan include:

 - The acquisition of vacant land